QLD Real Estate Trust Account Audit for Queensland Agents

 Experience the difference with professional support designed specifically for Queensland real estate agents and property management companies.
 We combine Queensland real estate expertise, technology, and transparent processes to support your annual reporting and trust account review requirements.

-We conduct your trust account audit with strict adherence to the Office of Fair Trading Queensland guidelines and the Property Occupations Act 2014 (QLD).
+We prepare your trust account audit with reference to Office of Fair Trading Queensland guidance and the Property Occupations Act 2014 (QLD).

-Registered auditors experienced in Queensland real estate legislation
+Qualified auditors experienced with Queensland real estate trust accounts

 Transparent pricing from $749 + GST per trust account